erlcssont29i/Chinese-word-segmentation/README.md

 ## Introduce

-The famous R packages for Chinese word segmentation are Rwordseg and [jiebaR](https://github.com/qinwf/jiebaR), this case I use Jieba to segment **chines compamy name**
+The famous R packages for Chinese word segmentation are Rwordseg and [jiebaR](https://github.com/qinwf/jiebaR), this case I use JiebaR to segment **chines compamy name**

 ```
 install.packages('jiebaRD')